Diastasis recti

 Diastasis recti.
 72-year-old man, epigastric protrusion when raising the head.

 Diastasis recti, or rectus abdominis diastasis, is an increased gap between the right and left rectus abdominis muscles.
 The increased distance between the muscles is created by the stretching of the linea alba, a connective collagen sheath created by the aponeurosis insertions of the transverse abdominis, internal oblique, and external oblique.
 This condition has no associated morbidity or mortality.
-Physical therapy is often required to repair this separation and surgery is an option for more severe cases.
-Standard exercise rarely results in complete healing of the separated muscles.
+Physical therapy is often successful in repairing this separation, and surgery is an option for more severe cases.
+While standard exercise can slow or prevent the complete healing of the separated muscles, safe core and pelvic floor exercise can improve or resolve the condition.

+Populations Affected

-Diastasis of the rectus abdominis muscle most frequently occurs in newborns and pregnant women; however, it may occur in any adult woman or man.
+Diastasis of the rectus abdominis muscle occurs in the general population and is particularly common in certain groups.
+Studies have shown that there is a high prevalence in postpartum women, but that it can also occur in newborns and any adult woman or man.

+Newborns

 In the newborn, the rectus abdominis is not fully developed and may not be sealed together at midline.
 Diastasis recti is more common in premature newborns.
+In infants, they typically result from a minor defect of the linea alba between the rectus abdominis muscles.
+This allows tissue from inside the abdomen to herniate anteriorly.
+On infants, this may manifest as an apparent 'bubble' under the skin of the belly between the umbilicus and xiphisternum (bottom of the breastbone).

+Pregnant and Postpartum Women

 In pregnant or postpartum women, the condition is caused by the stretching of the rectus abdominis by the growing size of the uterus.
 It is more common in multiparous women (women who have had multiple pregnancies) owing to repeated episodes of stretching.
-When the defect occurs during pregnancy, the uterus can sometimes be seen bulging through the abdominal wall beneath the skin.
-Non-pregnant women are more susceptible to develop diastasis recti when over the age of 35 or with high birth weight of child, multiple birth pregnancy, or multiple pregnancies.
-Additional causes can be attributed to excessive abdominal exercises after the first trimester of pregnancy.
+When diastasis recti occurs during pregnancy, the uterus can sometimes be seen bulging through the abdominal wall beneath the skin.
+Another cause can be excessive abdominal exercises after the first trimester of pregnancy.
+Women are more susceptible to develop diastasis recti when over the age of 35 or with high birth weight of child, multiple birth pregnancy, or multiple pregnancies.

 Strength training of all the core muscles, including the abdominis recti muscle, may reduce the size of the gap in pregnant or postpartum women.
 Crunches may increase the diastasis recti separation.
 All corrective exercises should be in the form of pulling in the abdominal muscles rather than pushing them outwards.
 In extreme cases diastasis recti is corrected with a cosmetic surgery procedure known as an abdominoplasty by creating a plication, or folding, of the linea alba and suturing it together, which results in a tighter abdominal wall.

 Presentation

 A diastasis recti may appear as a ridge running down the midline of the abdomen, anywhere from the xiphoid process to the umbilicus.
 It becomes more prominent with straining and may disappear when the abdominal muscles are relaxed.
 The medial borders of the right and left halves of the muscle may be palpated during contraction of the rectus abdominis.
-The condition can be diagnosed by physical exam, and must be differentiated from an epigastric hernia or incisional hernia, if the patient has had abdominal surgery.
-Hernias may be ruled out using ultrasound.

-In infants, they typically result from a minor defect of the linea alba between the rectus abdominis muscles.
-This allows tissue from inside the abdomen to herniate anteriorly.
-On infants, this may manifest as an apparent 'bubble' under the skin of the belly between the umbilicus and xiphisternum (bottom of the breastbone).